EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/development-workflow.md

       ...
    ```

-The following commands can be used to upload the image to a private GHCR repository.
+The following commands can be used to upload the image to a GHCR repository.

 ```console
 echo "${GHCR_TOKEN}" | docker login ghcr.io -u $GHCR_NAMESPACE --password-stdin